 Breathing exercises for reducing stress and anxiety

-How does stress affect breathing?
+How do stress and anxiety affect your breathing?

 What are some deep breathing benefits?